MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 ## Important: ingestion pattern is not CDC

-**Decision:** Bronze ingestion uses Lakeflow Connect's query-based connector, cursor column plus primary key per table, not true CDC.
+**Decision:** Bronze ingestion uses Lakeflow Connect's  connector, cursor column plus primary key per table, not true CDC.

 **Reasoning:** Databricks Free Edition is serverless-only, and true CDC needs a continuous classic-compute gateway to read the write-ahead log, which Free Edition can't provision.
 The tradeoff: this is scheduled polling, not continuous capture, each run captures only the latest row state.
 Accounted for explicitly in the snapshot design, not discovered late.